seb-cr/ts-package-template/README.md

 3. Configure your repo to use the Squash and Merge strategy.

-   > If you've installed the [GitHub CLI](https://cli.github.com), the setup script will do this step for you.
+   > The setup script will attempt to this for you if your Git client is configured to use an auth token over HTTPS.

    Go to **Settings** > **General** > **Pull Requests** and untick *Allow merge commits* and *Allow rebase merging*, so that only *Allow squash merging* is enabled.
 Also enable *Default to PR title for squash merge commits*.